drewherron/linux-init/README.md

 - Removes unwanted packages
 - Installs dwm + development tools + personal configurations

 This is for my personal use, but I tried to make it a bit more generalizable and customizable for anyone else who may want to use it.
-I left my personal project repos and external packages out of it, and left the list of packages to be customized by you.
+I left my personal project repos out of it, and left the list of packages to be customized by you.
 But it does still use my dotfiles repo for configurations.
 Again, you can change that too.
 If you run this, you should end up with my simple dwm setup using my custom theme.

 ## Prerequisites